rhedin/Abe_ecal/engine.md

 proc.AddEvent(e, rootm)
 ```

+- The event is processed as follows:

+	- The event is injected into the procesor with or without a parent monitor.

+		- Quick (not complete!) check if the event triggers any rules.
+This is to avoid unnecessary computation.
+			- Check that the event kind is not too general (e.g. the rule is for a.b.c event is for a.b)
+			- Check if 	at least one rule matches the kind.
+At least on rule should either be triggering on all kinds or triggering on the specific kind of the event.

+		- Create a new root monitor if no parent monitor has been given.

+		- Add a task to the thread pool of the processor (containing the event, parent/root monitor and processor).

+	- Thread pool of the processor takes the next task according to the highest priority.

+		- Determine the triggering rules (matching via kind, state and scope without suppressed rules).

+		- Execute the action of each triggering rule according to their priority.

 - The processor can run as long as needed and can be finished when the application should be terminated.